-Our Chapter is heavily engages in Surfrider Foundation’s Rise Above Plastics program, through educational programming and campaigns.
-Learn more about the program here:
+Our Chapter is heavily engaged in Surfrider Foundation’s Rise Above Plastics program, through educational programming and campaigns.
+Check out the Northeast Regional campaign page for the latest on campaigns, and learn more about the program here:

 Rise Above Plastics Mission